kevinsu2024/XT-imaging/README.md

 Currently, we are working on blood streak detection for calculated XT images.

 **Files**
-experiments: This folder includes experiments with the Canny edge detection method on images, testing its ability to identify streaks, as well as tests to the Pyradon library
+experiments: This folder includes experiments with the FRT model from guynir42.

 pretrained_models: This folder includes open-source models found that may be uesful in identifying streaks
 - LSWMS: This model uses the weighted mean-squares algorithm to identify lines, on top of Hough transform.